About Annika Allen.

 Struggling with attachment, relationships, communication, or boundaries

-She values the power of connection and offers both individual counseling and reflective support groups that help reduce isolation and foster growth.
+She values the power of connection and offers both individual counseling and reflective support groups, including creative art-focused group sessions and seasonal Book Clubs, that help reduce isolation and foster growth.

 Therapeutic Style & Approaches